jack-fitzgerald/jack-fitzgerald.github.io/_pages/about.md

 ---
 permalink: /
 title: "Welcome to my website!
-I am on the job market for the 2026-2027 academic year."
+I am on the academic job market for the 2026-2027 academic year."
 author_profile: true
 redirect_from:
   - /about/